andifalk/springio25-security-workshop/labs/enhanced-authorization/README.md

 }
 ```

-🧠 This is useful when returning a list of domain objects and you want to hide some from the caller.
+🧠 This is useful when returning a list of domain objects, and you want to hide some from the caller.

 ✅ @AuthorizeReturnObject (Spring Security 6.3+)